 From golf to scuba diving and from yoga to hiking, whatever your passion may be, you will find an outlet for it on the gorgeous islands of Hawaii.
-These islands are among the most distant places from another landmass in the world and going to Hawaii is a dream vacation for many, as it is far away from home for most, and can be a very expensive trip.
+These islands are among the most distant places from another landmass in the world and going to Hawaii is a dream vacation for many, as it is far away from home for most, and can be a costly trip.

 With some planning and careful budgeting, you can make your Hawaiian dream come true.
 With these money-saving tips, you can spend time on one, or all, of the Hawaiian Islands.